plouiserre/StressAPI/README.md

 Create a program that test and stress API

 ## Phases
-1. Contact an API
+1. Contact an API OK
-2. Can configure the parameters of the call of the API
+2. Can configure the call of the API
-3. Can configure all parameters for the API
+3. Install programm
 4. Store result in files
 5. Can call many time an API
 6. Measure the time of the call